 At One World International School, we understand the critical importance of early childhood education for laying the foundation for your children’s cognitive, social and emotional development.
 The right programme can maximise your child’s development during this formative period while cultivating a life-long love of learning and self-inquiry.
 It develops children into passionate and inquisitive learners who always ask questions, seek to find answers and thrive on knowledge.
 OWIS follows the IB Primary Years Programme (PYP), a curriculum framework that includes an “Early Years” component designed for preschool-age children prior to the start of formal schooling.
 PYP Early Years focuses on inquiry-led, play-based learning in rich and stimulating learning environments that integrate the natural world into the classroom, both indoors and outside.
 It makes education a fun and enjoyable experience while always ensuring that key learning targets are met.
-Our teachers too, are constantly learning and developing their skills and ensure that students are on the correct learning pathway.
+Our preschool teachers too, are constantly learning and developing their skills and ensure that students are on the correct learning pathway.

-How is my child’s day structured?
+How is my child’s day structured in preschool at OWIS?

-OWIS strives to provide a safe, stimulating and nurturing environment for our earliest learners from 9:00 until 3:30 each day.
+OWIS strives to provide a safe, stimulating and nurturing kindergarten environment for our earliest learners from 9:00 until 3:30 each day.
 We welcome our young learners and their parents into our environment every morning for a self-chosen settling activity.
 This important time allows our educators and parents daily opportunities to exchange information and share their child’s learning journey.
 It also gives time for the children to settle into their day, communicate any worries or concerns and spend time with their families, teachers and peers.
 It makes the start of each day a positive experience that children look forward to.

 During a typical day, your child will engage in a variety of hands-on experiences, such as using manipulatives to explore pre-numeracy concepts, working with paper and pencil for short periods of time to develop handwriting and phonics skills or painting to cultivate self-expression.
 Your child will listen to stories, be immersed in a language-rich environment.
 They will become enlightened by each other's diverse background, cultures and traditions.
-Our teachers will encourage your child to ask questions and communicate his or her thinking.
+Our preschool teachers will encourage your child to ask questions and communicate his or her thinking.
 They will bounce ideas off each other, debate, discuss and learn about different experiences.
-Each day our child will benefit from opportunities to work collaboratively with other children and teachers, developing your child’s understanding of themselves and the world around them.
+Each day, your child will benefit from opportunities to work collaboratively with other children and teachers, developing your child’s understanding of themselves and the world around them.
 Allowing children to spend short but effective periods of time practising these skills helps to develop their love of learning without overwhelming them at such a young age.

 Montessori and Reggio Emilia are two well-known early childhood educational philosophies.
 Like PYP Early Years, both are child-centred educational approaches that value child-led inquiry and self-learning.
 Montessori focuses heavily on self-directed, hands-on learning and collaborative play within a special environment equipped with durable educational toys.
-OWIS always ensures that we have the best resources available to ensure that students' learning needs are personalized.
+OWIS always ensures that we have the best resources available to ensure that students' learning needs are personalised.

 Like Montessori, Reggio Emilia is an educational philosophy focused on student-centred, self-directed and experiential learning.
 One key difference between the Montessori and Reggio Emilia approaches is the role of the educator.
 In Montessori classrooms, the teacher is an observer who directs learning unobtrusively.
 In Reggio Emilia classrooms, the teacher takes a more active role, serving as an equal partner with the parent to share ideas and support the child’s learning process.

-Core early childhood education tenants, like the belief that children need control over the direction of their learning and need to learn through a variety of experiences (touch, movement, listening, observation), is reflected in both Reggio Emilia and PYP.
+Core early childhood education tenets, like the belief that children need control over the direction of their learning and need to learn through a variety of experiences (touch, movement, listening, observation), are reflected in both Reggio Emilia and PYP.
 Both approaches also value the learning environment with Reggio Emilia considering it a “third teacher”.
 Both of these learning formats enable children to become well-rounded and adaptable in all that they do.
 It makes education exciting and ensures that the child is always the centre of that experience.

 While OWIS does not formally follow the Reggio Emilia approach, many educators consider the PYP Early Years programme to be aligned with the goals of Reggio Emilia, while still ensuring children achieve key developmental milestones in preparation for primary school.
 It encourages play-led learning and allows for children to act autonomously, where appropriate, in their education.
 PYP Early Years is not a Montessori-affiliated programme.